Invest in Open Access

 In the humanities, the monograph acts as the lab where scholars experiment and engage with other thinkers.
 Despite the valuable ideas emerging from these fields, the academic community has struggled to find sustainable ways to make humanities monographs open access.
-Grant money and other funding is often less available to these scholars than to their counterparts in the sciences.
+Grant money and other funding are often less available to these scholars than to their counterparts in the sciences.
 As a result, the academic and publishing communities have had to explore new ways to make the turn to open.
 Fund to Mission from the University of Michigan Press is one such project to open up the best humanities scholarship to the global community.

 The endeavor of opening humanities content to the world is a vital one.
 As the core places where work in these fields is done, monographs have the potential to be spaces that inspire dialogues and connections.
 When monographs exist only behind paywalls, there is less of an opportunity for global collaborations to happen.
 However, when these monographs become open access, new opportunities for interdisciplinary exchange emerge.

-The University of Michigan Press has moved towards open access for its monographs precisely in order to provide these new opportunities for exploration.
+The University of Michigan Press has moved towards open access for its monographs precisely to provide these new opportunities for exploration.
 Ensuring that everyone has access to this scholarship, no matter where they are located or what their institutional affiliation is, can only strengthen the humanities.

 Overview of Fund to Mission Open Access Model